 The Soil Wealth and Integrated Crop Protection (ICP) projects provide research and development (R&D) extension services, products and communication on improved soil management and plant health to the Australian vegetable industry.

-This website is an extension channel of the following two projects funded by Hort Innovation using the vegetable research and development levy and contributions from the Australian Government:
+This website is an extension channel of the following three projects funded by Hort Innovation using the vegetable research and development levy and contributions from the Australian Government:

 - Soil Wealth and Integrated Crop Protection (VG16078)